Invoices-Manager/Invoices-Manager-Windows/README.md

 ## v1.3.0.0
 - There is now a main menu where you can switch to certain interfaces.
+- When the main menu gets closed, all other programs get closed as well
 - You can now double-click on a cell to store its content in your clipboard.
 - The Notebook is now also included in the BackUp. (its works like the Invoice BackUp, see "v1.2.3.0")
 - The BackUp system also works with older BackUp files (up to v1.2.0.0).